 After two years, the tribal match will automatically increase to 10% for any programs in the PPG with a match requirement of 10% or greater.
 If a tribe wants to continue with the reduced match, the tribe must submit a letter requesting the reduced match be continued.
 Supporting documentation is not required.
 The re-evaluated match will then hold for the duration of the grant.

 To request a match waiver, email a letter to your project officer by February 13, along with your work plans and budget(s).
 Address the letter to:

 The letter must be signed by the Tribal Council or an authorized representative designated by the Council.

 - Year One: 5%

 To request a waiver, submit a letter with your initial work plan and budget demonstrating that fulfilling the match requirement would impose undue hardship.
 The letter must be signed by the Tribal Council or an authorized representative.

 A. Project Officer Notification

-- the amount of tentatively approved funding;
+- Amount of tentatively approved funding.

-- any final requests for revisions; and
+- Any final requests for revisions.